 - Southern New Hampshire State University (online AS and BS in accounting)

 - University of Minnesota (online BS in accounting)

 How Long Will it Take?
-Accounting Degree Program Lengths
+Accounting Program Lengths

-Here are the typical time requirements for completing accounting degrees:
+Here are the typical time requirements for completing accounting degree or certificate programs:

 - Certificate: Several months to a year

 - Bachelor’s degree: 3-4 years

 - CPA: 30 credits plus work experience (varies by state)

 - Master’s degree: 1-2 years